FeeX is a service launched in 2014 in Israel and the US to inform people about their high financial fees and give them tools to lower them.

 In order for the first step to be as frictionless as possible, I suggested creating a simple template pre-populated with the user's personal fund details - now all they needed to do was press the "Send" button.

-I added a timed schedule for email reminders to get the user to continue the long process, as well as continuing to engage with the website
+I created a schedule for email reminders that will be sent to users and guide them in the completion of this long negotiation process, as well as continuing to engage with the website by sending them tips and FeeX blog articles.